I’ve won £20,000 worth of prizes, including holidays and cash in free competitions. Find out insider tips and where to

 A family holiday to Pontins

 We had great fun.
-Our stay took place during an unexpected snowstorm on the run-up to Christmas – we had the best time!
+Our stay took place during an unexpected snowstorm in the run-up to Christmas – we had the best time!

 And then there was the time I won a £10,000 cash prize … that was pretty awesome!

-Then there are things like various concert tickets (Justin Bieber, Tinie Temper to name a few), £500 of toys, trainers, clothes, a fridge and various other smaller prizes.
+Then there are things like various concert tickets (Justin Bieber, Tinie Temper to name a few), £500 for toys, trainers, clothes, a fridge and various other smaller prizes.

 While these have been great prizes and made memories that are essentially priceless, there were many more, if not thousands that I lost.
 It’s all about being persistent.

 How to win competitions

 A lot of the time, competition wins will come down to pure luck – but you can increase your chances.

 The best thing you can do is be consistent with your entries.
 Try and enter a few every day.